-Environment and Climate Change Canada (ECCC) estimated the upstream GHG emissions in Canada potentially associated with the production, gathering and processing of the additional volume of natural gas to be transported by the NGTL System due to the Project.
-The GHG emissions and natural gas production projections used by ECCC for this assessment take into account the estimated impacts of the policies and measures put in place as of September 2015.
-A number of important measures to reduce GHG emissions from the oil and gas sector have been announced since September 2015, such as initiatives to reduce methane emissions, but are not reflected.
-As measures are defined and take effect, they will be incorporated into future emissions projections and future upstream GHG assessments.
+Environment and Climate Change Canada estimated the upstream GHG emissions in Canada associated with the production, gathering, and processing of the additional volume of natural gas to be transported by the NGTL System due to the Project.
+The GHG emissions projections and natural gas production projections used by Environment and Climate Change Canada for this review include the estimated future impacts of the existing policies and measures that have been implemented as of September 2015.
+A number of important measures and targets to reduce GHG emissions from the oil and gas sector have been announced since that time, including the Government of Canada's commitment to reduce methane emissions from the oil and gas sector by 40% to 45% below 2012 levels by 2025.
+While this analysis focuses on policies implemented as of September 2015 and does not reflect the impact of additional federal, provincial, or territorial measures announced or under development, it is recognized that future improved practices will mitigate emissions.